Hotel California | Chords + Lyrics (capo 7)

 Hotel California has the greatest guitar solo of all time!

-Voted to have the best guitar solo of all time by Guitarist Magazine’s readers, Hotel California actually started out as an instrumental.
+Voted to have the best guitar solo of all time by Guitarist Magazine’s readers, Hotel California began as an instrumental.

-For every album, Don Felder would submit instrumental demos for Henley and Frey to write lyrics and melodies to.
-This is how Hotel California started out with the working title Mexican Reggae.
+For every album, Don Felder would submit instrumental demos for Henley and Frey to write lyrics and melodies.
+This is how Hotel California started with the working title Mexican Reggae.

 Many of the original guitar ideas were kept for the epic guitar solo at the end of the tune.